 I invite you to read the excellent book Sunset Stories: Lessons from the Dying for the Living by Paul Veliyathil, and these two blogs:

-Stay in touch.
+Let’s stay in touch.

 Facebook – https://www.facebook.com/peacefulways

-Take a look at these books at the Peaceful Ways online store
+Take a look at my books at the Peaceful Ways online store

 – “Peaceful Ways – The Power of Making Your Wishes Come True”

 – “Pay Attention!
 Be Alert!
 Discovering Your Route to Happiness”